Joel-Mendez0/OpenWeatherAPI-C/README.md

 mkdir build
 cd build
 ```
-After you are in the build directory, make sure when building the project with CMake to specify the vcpkg toolchain with the appropiate directory (enter this manually)
+After you are in the build directory, make sure when building the project with CMake to specify the vcpkg toolchain with the appropiate directory (enter this manually).
+If you do not have CMake installed and added to your path, go to https://cmake.org/download/ and install the binaries installer for CMake and continue.
 ```bash
 cmake .. -DCMAKE_TOOLCHAIN_FILE=(Your vcpkg install directory)\vcpkg\scripts\buildsystems\vcpkg.cmake
 cmake --build .